cudoventures/cudos-docs/docs/node/overview/introduction.md

 Running a Cudos **Node** is a unique opportunity to be a part of a project and wider ecosystem aimed at solving today’s blockchain scalability and interoperability issues.

 This section is intended to assist participating in the **Cudos network** as a **Node Operator**.
-To join the network we recommend you first try running a node on the **Testnet**.
+To join the network we recommend you first try running a node **Locally** then on the **Testnet**.
 The Testnet is a playground where you can learn and experiment without the risk of losing real tokens.

 The Cudos Network is based on **Tendermint**[Find out more about Tendermint](https://docs.tendermint.com/v0.35/introduction/what-is-tendermint.html) and secured by **Validators** responsible for committing new blocks to the blockchain using **Proof-of-Stake consensus**.